Bloody Sunday (1972): Aftermath

 On Wednesday 2 February 1972, tens of thousands attended the funerals of eleven of the victims.
 In the Republic of Ireland it was observed as a national day of mourning, and there was a general strike, the biggest in Europe since the Second World War relative to population.
 Memorial services were held in Catholic and Protestant churches, as well as synagogues, throughout the Republic, while schools closed and public transport stopped running.
-Large crowds had been besieging the British embassy on Merrion Square in Dublin, and embassy staff had been evacuated.
-That Wednesday, tens of thousands of protesters marched to the embassy and thirteen symbolic coffins were placed outside the entrance.
+Large crowds had besieged the chancery of the British embassy on Merrion Square in Dublin, and embassy staff had been evacuated.
+That Wednesday, tens of thousands of protesters marched to the chancery and 13 symbolic coffins were placed outside the entrance.
 The Union Jack was burnt and the building was attacked with stones and petrol bombs.
-The outnumbered Gardaí tried to push back the crowd, but the embassy was burnt down.
+The outnumbered Gardaí tried to push back the crowd, but the building was burnt down.
 Anglo-Irish relations hit one of their lowest ebbs with the Irish Minister for Foreign Affairs, Patrick Hillery, going to the United Nations Security Council to demand the involvement of a UN peacekeeping force in the Northern Ireland conflict.
-Kieran Conway, the head of the IRA’s intelligence-gathering department for a period in the 1970s, stated in his memoir that after the massacre, the IRA Southern Command in Dublin received up to 200 applications from Southern Irish citizens to fight the British.
+Kieran Conway, the head of the IRA's intelligence-gathering department for a period in the 1970s, stated in his memoir that after the massacre, the IRA Southern Command in Dublin received up to 200 applications from Southern Irish citizens to fight the British.

 Harold Wilson, then the Leader of the Opposition in the House of Commons, reiterated his belief that a united Ireland was the only possible solution to Northern Ireland's Troubles.
 William Craig, then Stormont Home Affairs Minister, suggested that the west bank of Derry should be ceded to the Republic of Ireland.